Trancers 4: Jack of Swords: Reception

 Entertainment Weekly found the film a bore and stated that fans of the first three Trancers movies would be disappointed.
 However, Creature Feature gave the film 3 out of 5 stars, rating it higher than the first three movies.
 TV Guide gave the movie two stars, saying the sequel does as well as can be imagined and praised Thomerson's acting, calling him an "underappreciated physical comedian".
 Peter David's Silver gave the movie 2.5 out of 5 stars when judged on the B-Movie scale and 2 out of 5 stars when judged on a general scale.
 They noted that the movie was funnier than its predecessors, but that the acting outside of Thomerson's left much to be desired.
 It was recommended for fans of the series.

 Production

 Full Moon Entertainment moved its studios to Romania as post-Soviet film tax incentives were too great to resist.
 This benefit accounted for the change of setting.
 It was filmed at the same time as Trancers V. The stunt work was noted as impressive, and obtained much cheaper by local talent than would cost in America.
 Also offered cheaper were sound stages, waivers of location fees and extras working very cheaply.

+Home media

+Trancers 4: Jack of Swords was released on VHS and LaserDisc in 1994, DVD in 2012, and Blu-ray in 2022.